aquabuild/aggreg8-dex-lib/README.md

 ## Benefits of Integration

-- **Expand Your Reach**: Gain access to the wide user base of Aqua Build.
+- **Expand Your Reach**: Gain access to the wide user base of Aggreg8.
 - **Collaborative Development**: Join a community of DEX developers and contribute to the ecosystem.
 - **Enhance Decentralized Trading**: Work together to improve the experience for all users.